-- Try to stay calm. - Check the time to see how long the seizure lasts (see page 11 for why this is important). - Only move the person if they are in a dangerous place, for example in the road.
-Instead, move any objects (such as furniture) away from them so that they don't hurt themselves. - Put something soft (such as a jumper) under their head, or cup their head in your hands, to stop it hitting the ground. - Do not hold them down allow the seizure to happen. - Do not put anything in their mouth they will not swallow their tongue. - Try to stop other people crowding around.
+- · Try to stay calm. - Check the time to see how long the seizure lasts (see page 10 for why this is important). - Only move the person if they are in a dangerous place, for example in the road.
+Instead, move any objects (such as furniture) away from them so they don't hurt themselves. - Put something soft (such as a jumper) under their head, or cup their head in your hands, to stop it hitting the ground. - Look for medical jewellery or an ID card for information about what to do. - Do not hold them down allow the seizure to happen. - Do not put anything in their mouth they will not swallow their tongue. - Try to stop other people crowding around.
+After the seizure - Gently roll them on to their side into the recovery position (see page 14). - If their breathing sounds difficult or noisy, gently open their mouth to check that nothing is blocking their airway. - Wipe away any spit from their mouth. - Try to minimise any embarrassment.
+If they have wet themselves, deal with this as privately as possible (for example, put a coat over them). - Stay with them until they have completely recovered.
+They may need gentle reassurance.